Add Set#pick and Set#pop

 pop is too close the Array method of the same name, I understand the confusion, but I don't get why picking first/last makes a difference.
 Anyone asking to remove an arbitrary element from a Set surely doesn't care where it lies in an underlying hash table.
 I am surprised one would argue that the Set class rarely needs the notion of selecting an element from it.
 Rarely am I presented with an algorithm using sets that does not require simply getting an element or picking one out of a set.

-Updated by zimbatm (zimba tm) almost 8 years ago
+Updated by zimbatm (zimba tm) over 8 years ago

 #pop is often associated to stack operations, which implies an order.
 Unless a better name is found, isn't set.delete(set.take) enough ?

 #take can be an alias of #first but I'm not sure if Enumerable should be included in Set in the first place.
 In my POV, Enumerable is for elements that have a particular order.